Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific photo.
+This endpoint retrieves a specific Photo.

 ### HTTP Request